There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 Matters reserved for the board

-The board governs through clearly mandated board committees, accompanied by monitoring and reporting systems.
 Each standing board committee has speciﬁc written terms of reference issued by the board and adopted in committee.
 The terms of reference of the audit, remuneration and nomination committees are available on our website.
-All committee chairmen report orally on the proceedings of their committees at the next meeting of the board, and the minutes of the meetings of all board committees are included in the papers distributed to all board members before the next board meeting.
+All committee chairmen report orally on the proceedings of their committees at the next meeting of the board, and the minutes of all board committee meetings are circulated to all board members.

 Conflicts of interest